joinself/developer-docs/content/mobile-sdk/initialize/_index.en.md

 weight: 2
 ---

+Self SDK need to initialize before using its api.

 ### Android
-Self SDK need to initialize before using its api.
-Add the following to App `onCreate`
+Add the following codes to App `onCreate`

 {{% tabs groupId="language" %}}
     {{% tab "Kotlin" %}}